 Teach your children to cover up their webcam when they are not using it.
 That way, even if hacked, it becomes mostly useless to the crooks.

 Make sure that the default setting of your children’s webcams is “off“.

 Use a reliable up-to-date internet security solution capable of protecting webcams on a software level.

-- Do not put webcams or smart devices with cameras in private places such as bathrooms or bedrooms where they might be misused to record intimate situations.
+Make sure your children do not put webcams or smart devices with cameras in places where they might be misused to record intimate situations.

-- Remind kids never do anything in front of an uncovered webcam that you wouldn’t do if someone was watching.
+Educate your children not to do anything in front of an uncovered webcam that they wouldn’t do if someone was watching.

-- Set a good example by applying the same standards to yourself.
-Follow the same rules above for all devices throughout your household.
+Set a good example to your kids by applying the same standards to yourself—check all the webcams in your household.